Richie Jerimovich: Biography

+Along the way Richie married Tiff, and together they had daughter Eva (Annabelle Toomey); the couple divorced not long before the opening episode of the series.
+Richie seems to have struggled with maintaining a consistent income during the course of the marriage.
+In 2024, Gillian Jacobs told The Hollywood Reporter her impression of the Jerimovich marriage after reading the "Fishes" script:

 "Richie has gone through a really hard time and he's in grief.
 He's mourning the loss of his best friend in Mikey, who is almost equal to a romantic partner in terms of importance in his life and to his identity.
 And you saw this in 'Fishes,' but I could have guessed too, that there's a lot of stuff between Tiffany and Richie around jobs and career.
 He's not being honest about what’s going on.
 Once I read that in the script it made total sense to me; especially knowing they were going to have a kid and her wanting to feel like she knows what's going on with him, of course there would be conflict around that dishonesty."

+After staging for a week at Ever, Richie finds purpose and puts his natural charm to work in service of the Bear, although his "articulative style remains grounded authentically in his localist milieu rather than reproducing the typical formalities of hospitality best practices.
+Richie's creative synthesis and unwillingness (or inability?) to give up key facets of his personality (despite many warnings from Garrett throughout the episode, Richie never stops cursing, for instance) endows him with a durable form of vitality and helps to form a different kind of culinary subject."

 Despite strife between him and Carmy, Richie anchors the Bear as front-of-house manager, and by season four, while he is "still prone to dramatic self-flagellation, Richie finally seems like a full-fledged adult...[with] pain and self-doubt right at the surface but [also] a layer of wisdom."
-Richie is responsible for hiring three experienced restaurant employees from the shuttered Ever to shore up the staff of the Bear: Rene (Rene Gube), Garrett (Andrew Lopez), and Chef Jess (Sarah Ramos).
-Richie seems to be developing a particularly close friendship with expo savant Jess.
+Richie creates his own list of non-negotiables as a counter to Carmy's list: